lume/variable/README.md

 const martian = new Martian()
 ```

-Cool.
-Now let's say we wish to react to changes in three of the five properties of a `Martian`:
+Now let's react to changes in three of the five properties of a `Martian`:

 ```js
 martian.addEventHandler('change', property => {